InfProbSciX/alphafold/README.md

 # AlphaFold

-This repository contains a minimal version of DeepMind's AlphaFold 2 model, that runs the model with minimal data and third-party resources, for a particular protein sequence [6y4f](https://www.rcsb.org/structure/6Y4F).
+This repository contains a minimal example of DeepMind's AlphaFold 2 model, that runs the model with no data and third-party requirements, for a particular protein sequence [6y4f](https://www.rcsb.org/structure/6Y4F).
+This repository uses their code published at `deepmind/alphafold`.

 The model was run using a fasta sequence from the link above on a non-gpu based google cloud instance.
 The input features from the data pipeline are provided in the `6y4f` folder.

-# Setup
+## Setup

 ```bash